For free initial advice on Probate call our Probate Advisors on 03306069584 or contact us online and we will help you.

 At Co-op Legal Services, we offer a Complete Probate Service to take away the stress and worry of the Probate process at this difficult time.

 Our Complete Probate Service will follow the process for you from start to finish, calculating the Estate, applying for the Grant of Probate and even distributing the assets as instructed in the Will.

 When you choose our Complete Probate Service we will make an appointment for you with one of our local Probate Consultants to visit you at home to run through the value of the Estate, establish if Probate is required and help you with some practical advice and guidance.
 Many of our customers think that our in-home visit services makes the Probate process that little bit easier.

 "The service provided by the Probate team and Co-op Funeralcare has been excellent.
 At this difficult time it's so much easier dealing with one organisation and keeping everything under one roof rather than shopping around, especially as everyone comes to visit you at home to sort things out."
 Mrs L., North Yorkshire

 Read more about what our customers say by visiting our testimonials page.

-To speak with a Probate Advisor call Co-op Legal Services on 03306069584 or contact us and we will help you.
+To speak with a Probate Advisor call Co-op Legal Services on 03306069584 or contact us online and we will call you.

 Local Probate Consultants are available in England & Wales only for our Complete Probate Service.